 Metal Detector or X-ray is a common processing step for food manufacturing to sort and reject food products that contain physical contamination such as rocks, metal fragments, plastic fragments, glass etc.

-This processing step works for larger manufacturers who have the space for the machine and ability to monitor, verify and validate the processing step.
-With smaller food manufacturers or start-ups, it is challenging from operating, spacing and costing to run and operate automated screening devices such as metal detector, X-ray etc.
+This processing step works for larger manufacturers who have the space for the machine and the ability to monitor, verify and validate the processing step.
+With smaller food manufacturers or start-ups, it is challenging from operating, spacing and costing to run and operate automated screening devices such as metal detectors, X-ray etc.

 We will be sharing how you can develop your food safety plan without relying on the use of a screening device such as a metal detector or X-ray machine.